Kenmore Branch

 Enjoy an interactive story time with engaging stories, songs, and a fun craft.
 Offered Seasonally for different age groups and times.
 Registration is required and spots can fill up quickly so save the date for when the next session's sign ups begin!

-Our next series of Story Time Sessions will be held from the third week in April through the last week in May 2025
+Our Spring Story Time Sessions will be held from the second week in April through the fourth Week in May

-Registrations for all story times opened on Monday March 17th at 9:30 AM
+Registrations for all Story Times will open on Monday March 16 at 9:30 am

 Individuals in need of an accommodation may contact the ADA coordinator at access@buffalolib.org within 7 days of program.